 How To Reach The Trailhead From Telluride

 To reach the trailhead from Telluride, head west on CO 145 and turn south on CO 145 S. It’s 6 miles from town to the start of Alta Lakes Road (FR #632 / CR 64F).
 Follow this road to Alta Ghost Town.

 Just past Alta, you take a right at the junction to reach Alta Lakes.
 A left takes you to Turkey Creek where the road dead ends.

 Alta Lakes Road Conditions

-This road is not recommended for trailers and RVs and a high clearance vehicle is advised.
 The road is fairly easy all the way to the ghost town, but it is narrow, with some limited drop offs.
 It may also have some bumpy washboard sections, but on the whole it’s very easy.